winneon/gsu/README.md

 ### The outputted screenshot has weird black or white sections.

-This is a common problem with older versions of maim, usually with  You have a few choices:
+This is a common problem with older versions of maim.
+You have a few choices:

 * On Debian 8, enable the `unstable` APT repository, and upgrade maim and slop.
-* On Ubuntu 17.04,
-* If the above is too scary, install both maim and slop from source.
+* On Ubuntu 17.04 and other distros, install both maim and slop from source.

 ## Credits